robrohan/csvToIcs/readme.md

 ## Template

-I've added a numbers file that you can use as a template if you wish
+I've added a Numbers file that you can use as a template if you wish